Sentence spacing: Style guides

-The European Union's Interinstitutional Style Guide (2008) indicates that single sentence spacing is to be used in all European Union publications—encompassing 23 languages.
+The European Union's Interinstitutional Style Guide (2008) indicates that single sentence spacing is to be used in all European Union publications (all 23 languages).
 For the English language, the European Commission's English Style Guide (2010) states that sentences are always single-spaced.
 The Style Manual: For Authors, Editors and Printers (2007), first published in 1966 by the Commonwealth Government Printing Office of Australia, stipulates that only one space is used after "sentence-closing punctuation" and that "Programs for word processing and desktop publishing offer more sophisticated, variable spacing, so this practice of double spacing is now avoided because it can create distracting gaps on a page."

 National languages not covered by an authoritative language academy typically have multiple style guides, only some of which may discuss sentence spacing.
 This is the case in the United Kingdom.
 The Oxford Style Manual (2003) and the Modern Humanities Research Association's MHRA Style Guide (2002) state that only single spacing should be used.
-In Canada, both the English- and French-language sections of the Canadian Style, A Guide to Writing and Editing (1997), prescribe single sentence spacing.
-In the United States, many style guides—such as the Chicago Manual of Style (2003)—allow only single sentence spacing.
+In Canada both the English- and French-language sections of the Canadian Style, A Guide to Writing and Editing (1997), prescribe single sentence spacing.
+In the United States, many style guides, such as the Chicago Manual of Style (2003), allow only single sentence spacing.
 The most important style guide in Italy, Il Nuovo Manuale di Stile (2009), does not address sentence spacing, but the Guida di Stile Italiano (2010), the official guide for Microsoft translation, tells users to use single sentence spacing "instead of the double spacing used in the United States".

 Language guides

 Some languages, such as French and Spanish, have academies that set language rules.
 Their publications typically address orthography and grammar as opposed to matters of typography.
 Style guides are less relevant for such languages, as their academies set prescriptive rules.
 For example, the Académie française publishes the Dictionnaire de l'Académie française for French speakers worldwide.
-The 1992 edition does not provide guidance on sentence spacing, but is single-sentence-spaced throughout—consistent with historical French spacing.
+The 1992 edition does not provide guidance on sentence spacing but is single-sentence-spaced throughout, consistent with historical French spacing.
 The Spanish language is similar.
 The most important body within the Association of Spanish Language Academies, the Royal Spanish Academy, publishes the Diccionario de la lengua española, which is viewed as prescriptive for the Spanish language worldwide.
 The 2001 edition does not provide sentence-spacing guidance, but is itself single-sentence-spaced.
 The German language manual Empfehlungen des Rats für deutsche Rechtschreibung ("Recommendations of the Council for German Orthography"; 2006) does not address sentence spacing.
 The manual itself uses one space after terminal punctuation.
 Additionally, the Duden, the German-language dictionary most commonly used in Germany, indicates that double sentence spacing is an error.